Posted on January 16, 2018 and last updated on January 15, 2025

 • Sights: views

-Even before you start this hike, you get some great views along the access road to the trail, on Fox Farm Hill Road.
-The little mountain offers a fairly easy climb — about 0.6 miles — to a small open ledge with views, and it seems very popular.
-Most people park in the lot off Fox Farm Hill Road, which should be plowed out in the winter.
+This little mountain offers a relatively easy climb — about 0.6 miles — to a small open ledge with views, and is very popular.
+Most people park in the lot off Fox Farm Hill Road, which should be plowed in the winter.
 There is another trailhead on the other side of the mountain, off Bauneg Beg Hill Road, but there is limited parking (and also no visible sign for the trail from the road — or at least that I didn’t see).

 From the best lookout, on Middle Peak, you can see the White Mountains on clear days.
 The easiest way to this point is to take Ginny’s Way rather than Linny’s Way, which involves a rocky clamber up “Devil’s Den.”
 The North Peak Loop is a great trail, too, with some open ledge, but the best views are really from Middle Peak.
-According to reporting by guidebook writer Carey Kish, Bauneg Beg comes from the Wabanaki word Bannebeaugue, which means “spread out” and “still water.”
+According to reporting by guidebook writer Carey Kish, in his Maine Mountain Guide, Bauneg Beg comes from the Wabanaki word Bannebeaugue, which means “spread out” and “still water.”

 Let me know if you have any trail updates or corrections!